 - Abnormal muscle tone

-Although there is no cure for this group of disorders, there are many different treatments available.
-Treatments are usually specific for each individual and involve several types of therapy, including: physical, occupational, and speech therapy.
-Medications have had some success in controlling symptoms.
-Treatment for this group of disorders should begin as soon as a child has been diagnosed with cerebral palsy.
-The earlier the treatment starts, the better for the child.
+There is no cure for Cerebral Palsy, but there are many different treatments available.
+Treatments are usually specific for each individual and involve several types of therapy, including physical, occupational, and speech therapy.
+Medications have had some success controlling symptoms.
+Treatment for CP usually begins as soon as a child has been diagnosed with the condition.
+The earlier the treatment starts, the better the results for the child.